gersteinlab/SVFX/data/README.md

 Full featureset used in our analysis is listed below ( also reported in supplement table S1).

-Tissue specific features were downloaded from ECNODE, iHEC and Epigenome Roadmap data protals.
+Tissue specific features were downloaded from ENCODE, iHEC and Epigenome Roadmap data protals.

+**SignalFileDownload.txt lists out url for downloading H1ESC signal files for generic germline SV analysis**

+**List of Features in SVFX**
 gcPercentage

 H3K27ac signal